jcyannotty/OpenBT/README.md

 In this latter case, the command line tools are built automatically and installed at `/path/to/OpenBT/openbtmixing_pypkg/src/openbtmixing/bin`.
-The Python package is hardcoded to use those tools so that the existence of another set of tools in the system and in the PATH should not cause issues.
+The Python package is hardcoded to use those tools so that the existence of another set of tools in the system and in `PATH` should not cause issues.

 ## C++ library & command line tool interface
 Developers and C++ users can directly build and install the command line tools,